How our parking solutions helped this 50-space car park located in a prime location in the popular tourist town of Blackpool, Lancashire.

 The car park adjoins the church building, and its primary use is for the congregation.
 When the church holds a service or special event, the car park is at maximum capacity.
 However, outside these times it can often be vacant.

-Bransby Wilson Parking Solutions approached Minster Baywatch to find an enforcement solution to work in conjunction with a pay and stay operation installed to create revenue for the church outside their services.
-The biggest challenge was finding an enforcement solution that was sympathetic to its users whilst been firm enough to discourage abuse of space outside the car parking terms.
+Bransby Wilson Parking Solutions approached Minster Baywatch to find an enforcement solution to work in conjunction with a Pay and Stay operation installed to create revenue for the church outside their services.
+The biggest challenge was finding an enforcement solution that was sympathetic to its users whilst being firm enough to discourage abuse of space outside the car parking terms.

 It was clear that the enforcement system installed would need to be adaptable to suit the specific needs of all the users.
 Unlike many of our competitors, the Minster Baywatch ANPR (Automatic Number Plate Recognition) enforcement process is made bespoke to each client.
 To adapt to the needs of the church we did the following:

-Within weeks of the new system been launched the church saw an immediate increase in parking revenue giving much-needed funds to new community projects.
+Within weeks of the new system being launched, the church saw an immediate increase in parking revenue, giving much-needed funds to new community projects.
 More spaces became available to church visitors as unauthorised vehicles realised consequences for misuse.